davidjeddy/learning_ruby/NOTES.md

 - The question mark has no special meaning to the Ruby interpreter.
 However, by convention, any method whose name ends with ? returns a value that answers the question posed by the method invocation.
 Exp: empty? method of an array, for example, returns true if the array has no elements.

 - Mostly such methods return one of the Boolean values true or false, but this is not required

+## ri (Ruby Index) and RDoc (Ruby Documentation)

+- closely related pair of tools for providing documentation about Ruby programs

+- ri --help

+- rdoc --help

+- rdoc reads comments and creates documentation from them

+  - You can see RDoc markup in many of the C files in the Ruby source tree and many of the Ruby files in the Ruby installation.

+- The Ruby ri tool is used to view the Ruby documentation off-line.

+  -  Open a command window and invoke ri followed by the name of a Ruby class, module or method.

+  -  ri will display documentation for you.

+  - You may specify a method name without a qualifying class or module name, but this will just show you a list of all methods by that name (unless the method is unique).

+- ri dovetails with RDoc: It gives you a way to view the information that RDoc has extracted and organized.

+## More on Strings

+- Single quote String literals are evaluated minimally.
+Escape characters work but that is about it

+- Double quite String literals: substitutions, sequences that start with a backslash, and replace with some binary value.
+Followed by expression interpoilation.

+- It is to be noted that every time a string literal is used in an assignment or as a parameter, a new String object is created.

+- String.methods.sort = shows you a list of methods that the Class object String responds to.

+- String.instance_methods.sort = This method tells you all the instance methods that instances of String are endowed with.

+- String.instance_methods(false).sort = With this method, you can view a class's instance methods without those of the class's ancestors.